gdex1974/interval_map/README.md

 ## Features

-- Efficient storage and retrieval of interval-based key-value pairs.
-- Support for overlapping intervals.
+- log(N) complexity for insert and lookup operations.
-- Range queries to find all intervals that overlap with a given range.
-- Unit tests to ensure correctness and robustness.

-## Getting Started
+- Automatic interval simplification on insertions.

-### Prerequisites
+## Prerequisites

 - C++11 or later
 - CMake 3.9 or later
 - Google Test for unit tests

-### Installation
+## Installation

 1. Clone the repository:
    ```sh